REIL-UConn/rapid-soh-estimation-from-short-pulses/README.md

 ### `processed_data/`

 Note that due to the size of all raw data, only processed data is retained in this Git repository.
-The raw data collected on the 64 LFP/Gr cells can be downloaded at:
+The raw data collected on the 64 LFP/Gr cells can be downloaded at: [https://digitalcommons.lib.uconn.edu/reil_datasets/1/](https://digitalcommons.lib.uconn.edu/reil_datasets/1/).

-$\textcolor{red}{\text{LINK TO LFP/Gr DATASET WILL BE PUBLISHED SOON}}$

 Please see the 'README.md' file contained in the above linked data for an overview of how the raw data files are structured.